DagoDragony/itwiki/keys/Vim.md

 R - rename file or directory
 x - view file with associated program d - make directory
-% - open a new file in netrw current dir mz - compress/decompress
+% - create and open a new file in netrw current dir mz - compress/decompress
 ```